nodejs/node/COLLABORATOR_GUIDE.md

 Documentation-Only Deprecations.
 Such deprecations have no impact on code execution.
 Thus, they are not breaking changes (`semver-major`).

-Runtime Deprecations and End-of-life APIs (internal or public) are breaking changes (`semver-major`).
+Runtime Deprecations and End-of-Life APIs (internal or public) are breaking changes (`semver-major`).
 The TSC may make exceptions, deciding that one of these deprecations is not a breaking change.

 All deprecations receive a unique and immutable identifier.
 Documentation, warnings, and errors use the identifier when referring to the deprecation.
-The documentation for the assigned deprecation identifier must always remain in the API documentation.
+The documentation for the deprecation identifier must always remain in the API documentation.
 This is true even if the deprecation is no longer in use (for example, due to removal of an End-of-Life deprecated API).

 <a id="deprecation-cycle"></a>
-A _Deprecation cycle_ is a major release during which an API has been in one of the three Deprecation levels.
-Documentation-Only Deprecations may land in a minor release but must not be upgraded to a Runtime Deprecation until the next major release.
+A _deprecation cycle_ is a major release during which an API has been in one of the three Deprecation levels.
+Documentation-Only Deprecations may land in a minor release.
+They may not change to a Runtime Deprecation until the next major release.

-No API can be moved to End-of-life without first having gone through a Runtime Deprecation cycle.
-However, there is no requirement that deprecated code must progress ultimately to *End-of-Life*.
-Documentation-only and runtime deprecations may remain indefinitely.
+No API can change to End-of-life without going through a Runtime Deprecation cycle.
+There is no rule that deprecated code must progress to End-of-Life.
+Documentation-Only and Runtime Deprecations may remain in place for an unlimited duration.

-Communicate pending deprecations and associated mitigations with the ecosystem as soon as possible (preferably before the pull request adding the deprecation lands on the master branch).
-Use the `notable-change` label on all pull requests that add a new deprecation or move an existing deprecation to a new deprecation level.
+Communicate pending deprecations and associated mitigations with the ecosystem as soon as possible.
+If possible, do it before the pull request adding the deprecation lands on the master branch.

+Use the `notable-change` label on pull requests that add or change the deprecation level of an API.

 ### Involving the TSC